Hearing God in Conversation, How to Recognize His Voice Everywhere by Samuel Williamson, Kregal Publications, 2016. Available on amazon.

 Preamble to the review: I was gifted with this book, and when I saw what it was about, I immediately felt nervous.
 I’ve been personally exposed to wacky “hearing from God” individuals and movements, which turned me off of the whole thing.
 I even had a 3-part blog series several years ago about hearing from God, critiquing the problems.
 In case you are not familiar with the extremism that can go on in the name of hearing from God, please know there are legitimate concerns.
 And being “against” hearing from God does not mean we can’t get guidance from God – of course we can – but the question is how.

 - “Too many bully others with a Word from God.” (page 90) – Yep, I encountered that.
-I once cancelled a social meeting with a friend because I had a clue ahead of time that they were going to bludgeon me with their word from God.
+I once cancelled a social meeting with a friend because I had a clue ahead of time that they were going to bludgeon me with their prophetic word from God.
 I learned afterwords that I was right, and was glad that perhaps God had given me the intuition about it.
 (See I do believe in nudges from God!)

-- Another weakness I encountered was the idea that God will always give us a direct or specific answer, or that hearing directly from God is the primary way to know what to do.
+- Another weakness I encountered was the idea that God will always give us a specific answer, or that hearing directly from God is the primary way to know what to do.
 Again, the author brings balance here.
 Some “hear from God” folks can be guilty of wanting to walk by sight, and not by faith!
 Sometimes we must move forward without knowing where God is leading us.
-The author also emphasizes that “God rarely limits his guiding voice to a single method.” (page 172) We may come to a conclusion about what to do through…using our brains (wise reasoning), prayer, seeking advice from trusted friends, searching the Scripture, trial and error, etc.
+The author emphasizes that “God rarely limits his guiding voice to a single method.” (page 172) We may come to a conclusion about what to do through…using our brains (wise reasoning), prayer, seeking advice from trusted friends, searching the Scripture, trial and error, etc.

 Since I just touched on searching the Scripture, the author places much focus on the primacy of the Scripture.
 A chapter is about the Bible, and there are frequent reminders throughout the book that the Scripture must always be the litmus test.
 “The only place we have certainty that the voice we hear is from God is in Scripture.” (page 69) We need to be immersed in the Scripture.
 “Scripture is God’s self-revelation.
 The better we know the truth it reveals, the more adept we become at recognizing imposters.
 The best counterfeits appear to be the genuine article, so the way to spot fakes is to spend lots of time handling the real thing.” (page 83).